Chinese famine of 1942–1943

 The province of Henan in the modern People's Republic of China.

 The Henan famine of 1942–1943 (河南大饑荒) occurred within the context of the Second Sino-Japanese War and resulted from a combination of natural and human factors.
-Anthony Garnaut put the death toll to be "well under one million", probably around 700,000, while Lloyd Eastman two to three million starved to death.
+Anthony Garnaut put the death toll to be "well under one million", probably around 700,000, while Lloyd Eastman estimated that two to three million starved to death.
 15 years later Henan was struck by the deadlier Great Chinese famine.